TravisWheelerLab/drug-sniffer/docs/_sources/usage.rst.txt

 There are two output files.
 The first, ``all_errors.txt``, contains errors produced during the workflow run.
 The second, ``all_results.txt`` contains the actual output.
-The output file is comma-separated and includes the fields listed
+The output file is tab-separated and includes the fields listed
 below:

 1. Pose - the ID of the Autodock Vina pose
 2. Chemical name - the name of the chemical from the molecule database
+3. Chemical database - the name of the database the chemical can be found in
+4. Chemical SMILES string - the raw SMILES string
 3. dock2bind score - the score assigned by the dock2bind model
 4. Three columns per ADMET check - predicted, confidence, and credibility, see the `FPADMET <https://gitlab.com/vishsoft/fpadmet>`_ documentation for more